amaan-123/C_Sharp_NET/Notes/C_Sharp.md

 Try accessing the `Random.Next()` method directly and see what happens.

 1. Enter the following line of code into the Visual Studio Code Editor:

-    ```
+    ```csharp
     int result = Random.Next();

     ```

     You already know that `Next()` is a stateful method, however this example demonstrates how the Visual Studio Code Editor reacts when you try to access a method incorrectly.

 2. Notice that a red squiggly line appears under `Random.Next`, indicating that you have a compilation error.

     If the method that you're interested in using is stateless, no red squiggly line will appear.

 3. Hover your mouse pointer over the red squiggly line.

     A popup window should appear with the following message:

     Output Copy

-    ```
+    ```csharp
     (1,14): error CS0120: An object reference is required for the non-static field, method, or property 'Random.Next()'

     ```

     As you saw in the code at the beginning of the unit, you can fix this error by creating an instance of the `Random` class before accessing the `Next()` method.
 For example:

-    ```
+    ```csharp
     Random dice = new Random();
     int roll = dice.Next();

     ```

     In this case, the `Next()` method is called without input parameters.

     Here are detailed notes from the provided source on getting started with array basics: